christanplaza/tagalog_checker/README.md

 ```

 ## Usage
-After installation, you can use the package to check if a file contains any common Tagalog terms.
+After installation, you can use the package to check if a file or string contains any common Tagalog terms.

 ### Example Usage
-1. Import the package and call the function to check a file:
+1. Checking a file

 ```python
 from tagalog_checker.checker import check_file_for_tagalog_terms